Skip to main content

 response = client.conversations_list(exclude_archived=1)

-See conversations.list for more info.
+See the conversations.list API method for more details.

 Getting a channel's info